 You can only get passive disaster recovery for your production environment — not for UAT or additional test and UAT environments.

 20 hours (Contracted Service Level).

-The environment (the CMS application, files and database) is actively replicated between the primary data centre and the secondary data centre.
-Website traffic is served from both data centres by using a geographic load balancer provided by Incapsula.
+The environment (the CMS application, files and database) is continuously replicated between the primary data centre and the secondary data centre.

-We recommend using active disaster recovery for both your UAT and production environment.
-If you do, it means that in a disaster your UAT and production environments will have the same server configuration.
+We configure Active DR for both your UAT and production environment.
+This means that in a disaster your UAT and production environments will have the same server configuration.
 You’ll be able to:

 accurately test production performance and locate issues